babelouest/glewlwyd/docs/OAUTH2_SCHEME.md

 ### Max use per session (0: unlimited)

-Maximum number of times a valid authentification with this scheme is possible.
+Maximum number of times a valid authentication with this scheme is possible.
 This is an additional parameter used to enforce the security of the session and forbid to reuse this session for other authentications.

 ### Allow users to register